Patient education: Painful menstrual periods (dysmenorrhea) (Beyond the Basics)

 If neither NSAIDs nor a hormonal birth control treatment adequately improve pain, the next step depends upon the woman's age, symptoms, and other medical conditions.
 The options include:

 These options are discussed in full detail in a separate topic review.
-(See "Patient information: Endometriosis (Beyond the Basics)".)
+(See "Patient education: Endometriosis (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION